SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Experiment

 \subsection{Main Result}

-\textbf{CHAIR evaluation.} The experimental results on the CHAIR benchmark are reported in Table~\ref{tab:chair}.
-Across all three LVLMs, \ourmethod~consistently achieves the best \emph{CHAIRs} and \emph{CHAIRi} scores and consistently outperforms baseline methods by a notable margin.
-For example, \ourmethod~achieves at least a reduction of 3.60, 7.60 and 7.00 on \emph{CHAIRs} across LLaVA-NeXT, Qwen3-VL and InternVL3.5, indicating that \ourmethod~substantially reduces hallucinations across all models, where both sentence-level and instance-level errors are markedly decreased compared to baseline methods.
-More importantly, these gains are obtained without sacrificing generation quality, as the \emph{F1} scores remain comparable to or slightly better than the original model.
-Overall, the results demonstrate that \ourmethod~effectively mitigates visual hallucinations while preserving strong discriminative performance.
+\textbf{CHAIR evaluation.} Table~\ref{tab:chair} reports the results on the CHAIR benchmark.
+Across all three LVLMs, \ourmethod~achieves the best \emph{CHAIRs} and \emph{CHAIRi} scores, outperforming VAA baselines by a clear margin.
+In particular, \ourmethod~reduces \emph{CHAIRs} by at least 3.60, 7.60, and 7.00 points on LLaVA-NeXT-7B, Qwen3-VL-8B, and InternVL3.5-8B, respectively, while also lowering instance-level hallucinations measured by \emph{CHAIRi}.
+These gains are obtained without sacrificing generation quality, as the \emph{F1} scores remain comparable to or slightly better than the vanilla models.

-\textbf{SHR evaluation.} The experimental results on the SHR benchmark are reported in Table~\ref{tab:shr_results}, where GPT-5-mini is used as the judge (we provide detailed prompt instruction in Figure \ref{fig: gpt prompt}).
-Across all three LVLMs, \ourmethod~consistently achieves the best hallucination mitigation on all four SHR metrics, including \emph{HSR}, \emph{HWR}, \emph{HSPI}, and \emph{HWPI}, demonstrating clear and consistent improvements over baseline methods.
-In particular, \ourmethod~yields substantial reductions in both sentence-level and word-level hallucinations, with especially pronounced gains on InternVL3.5, where all four metrics are significantly improved.
+\textbf{SHR evaluation.} Table~\ref{tab:shr_results} reports the results on the SHR benchmark, where GPT-5-mini is used as the judge; the judge prompt is provided in Figure~\ref{fig: gpt prompt}.
+Across all three LVLMs, \ourmethod~achieves the best scores on all four SHR metrics, including \emph{HSR}, \emph{HWR}, \emph{HSPI}, and \emph{HWPI}, showing consistent improvements over VAA baselines.
+These results indicate that \ourmethod~effectively reduces both sentence-level and word-level hallucinations, with particularly strong gains on InternVL3.5-8B.